 Overview of District of Columbia Taxes

-D.C.’s tax rate ranks the sixth highest in the country.
+Washington, D.C. has the sixth-highest tax rate in the country.
 The nation’s capital has a progressive income tax rate with six tax brackets ranging from 4% to 8.95%.
 Income tax brackets are the same regardless of marital status.